Probate Q&A Series

 Filing the Renunciation

 Once signed, witnessed, or acknowledged, the original renunciation form goes to the clerk of superior court in the county where probate is pending.
-The statute does not allow fax or email filing for originals.
-After the clerk accepts your form, they will appoint the next eligible person.
+After the clerk accepts your form, the clerk may appoint the next eligible person.

 2. Key Points to Remember